An Employer's Guide to Group Health Continuation Coverage Under COBRA

 - The employer ceases to maintain any group health plan;

-- A qualified beneficiary becomes entitled to Medicare benefits after electing continuation coverage;
+- A qualified beneficiary becomes entitled to Medicare benefits after electing continuation coverage; or

 - A qualified beneficiary engages in conduct that would justify the plan in terminating coverage of a similarly situated participant or beneficiary not receiving continuation coverage (such as fraud).

 If continuation coverage is terminated early, the plan must provide the qualified beneficiary with an early termination notice.
-(See Notice and Election Procedures above.)
+(See COBRA Notice and Election Procedures above.)

 Extension of an 18-month Period of Continuation Coverage